tech1savvy/binary-biome/content/Laravel/Laravel Request Lifecycle.md

 - Database connections
 - Event handling

+- !
+Aren't services and controllers doing the same thing?
+	- No, controller is for processing and manipulating data.
+	- But where services are special only for routing, database connection and event handling, which are core to the whole laravel app, not specific to something.

 ### 5. Routing and Middleware Execution

 - The request is sent to the `RouteServiceProvider`, which matches it with a defined route.
-- Middleware filters and modifies requests before they reach controllers.
+- **Middleware** *filters and modifies requests* before they reach controllers.

 ### 6. Controller Execution